49 Different Types of Snakes in Florida

 This invasive constrictor snake has dark patterns behind its eyes and hourglass-shaped patches beginning near the neck region.

-On average, a boa constrictor’s overall length can range from 10 to 16 feet (3 to 5 meters).
+On average, a boa constrictor’s length can range from 10 to 16 feet (3 to 5 meters).
 Boa constrictors are native to Latin America and mainly came to Florida as pets.

 Despite not being poisonous, these larger types of snakes in Florida are nevertheless a serious risk to humans, pets, and local wildlife.